Explanatory maps of Saint Croix & Acadia: Acadian Deportation, Migration, and Resettlement

 Cartographers: Michael J. Hermann, Matthew Cote

-- Acadian population taken from the 2001 Canadian Census.
-Figures and distribution represent Statistics Canada’s weighted aggregate of those people who entered Acadian as one of their ethnic identities on census form 2B.
+Acadian population taken from the 2001 Canadian Census.
+Figures and distribution represented Statistics Canada’s weighted aggregate of those people who entered Acadian as one of their ethnic identities o census from2B.

-- Jean Daigle, Robert LeBlanc, “Acadian Deportation and Return” in Historical Atlas of Canada, Volume I, From the Beginning to 1800, edited by R. Cole Harris, plate 30.
+Jean Daigle, Robert LeBlanc, “Acadian Deportation and Return” in Historical Atlas of Canada, Volume 1, From the Beginning to 1800, edited by R. Cole Harris, plate 30.
 Toronto: University of Toronto Press, 1987.

 Funded in part by the U.S. Department of Education’s Title VI National Resource Center program.